Courses

 This course addresses examination, evaluation, and interventions for dysfunction in the integumentary system.
 Students develop an appreciation for the important role of the physical therapist in managing integumentary issues and acquire the knowledge for treating them.
 This course covers the etiology of various wounds and how etiology affects prognosis and treatment.
 Students learn how to manage common types of wounds, and acquire a holistic and interprofessional approach to wound care.
 Students are also exposed to management of the patient with lymphedema.

 This course is the second part of the series in neurological rehabilitation in the Physical Therapy program.
-It builds on the foundational courses of Neurophysiology and Neuromuscular I, covering the pathology, medical management, and physical therapy intervention for a number of neurological conditions that are representative of the most common neurological diagnoses seen in clinical practice.
+It builds on the foundational courses on Neurophysiology and Neuromuscular I, covering the pathology, medial management, and physical therapy interventions for a number of neurological conditions that are representative of the most common neurological diagnoses seen in clinical practice.
 In addition to mastering new treatment techniques and interventions, students will learn to apply the principles and skills learned in previous courses to diverse neurologically-impaired populations.
-This course also exposes students to current benchwork scientific research related to the conditions studied, emphasizes critical analysis of primary scientific literature.
+The course emphasizes problem-solving using unfolding case studies to accompany most didactic topics.
+This course also exposes students to current advancements in science such as regenerative medicine, and benchwork scientific research related to the conditions studied and includes critical analysis of primary scientific literature.
 Prerequisite(s): PT 450 and PT 510.

 PT 611.
 Professional Development III: Research.
 2 Hours.